danidiaz/process-streaming/README.md

 Exploring how to interact with system processes using a streaming library (pipes).

-Three basic goals:
+The basic goals:

-- Concurrent streaming access to both stdout and stderr, in a manner easy to integrate with pipes-parse.
+- Concurrent streaming access to stdin, stdout and stderr.

+- Easy integration with pipes-parse (attoparsec parsers in particular).

-- Avoid launching exceptions: always use ErrorT or similar solution to signal error conditions.
+- Avoid launching exceptions: use ErrorT or similar solution to signal error conditions.

 - Avoid deadlock scenarios caused by full output buffers.

+- Modularity: don't enforce a "pipeified" approach for all the handles, let the user "pipeify" only the particular handles in which he is interested.

 Relevant thread in the Haskell Pipes Google Group: